-- 1. personal illness of the student; - 2. illness in the student's family necessitating the presence of the child; - 3. needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved by the Superintendent (applies to students over 14 years of age only); - 4. death in the family (applies to absences of up to 18 school hours unless a reasonable cause may be shown for a longer absence); - 5. quarantine for contagious disease; - 6. religious reasons observance of religious holidays consistent with a student's truly held religious belief; - 7. traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours) or; - 8. college visitation; - 9. absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status; - 10. absences due to a student being homeless or - 11.8. as determined by the Superintendent.
+- 1. personal illness of the student; - 2. illness in the student's family necessitating the presence of the child; - 3. needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved by the Superintendent (applies to students over 14 years of age only); - 4. death in the family (applies to absences of up to 18 school hours unless a reasonable cause may be shown for a longer absence); - 5. quarantine for contagious disease; - 6. observance of religious holidays consistent with a student's truly held religious belief; - 7. traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours); - 8. college visitation; - 9. absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status; - 10. absences due to a student being homeless or - 11. as determined by the Superintendent.

 Each student who is absent must immediately, upon return to school, make arrangements with his/her teacher(s) to make up work missed.
 Students who are absent from school for reasons not permitted by State law may, or may not, be permitted to make up work.
 Each case is considered on its merits by the principal and the respective teacher(s).
+Students who are absent due to an in-school or out-of-school suspension are permitted to make up missed classroom assignments.
 Students are requested to bring a note to school after each absence explaining the reason for the absence or tardiness.